 The train will have two first class carriages and one second class carriage.
 Be prepared to pay a lot more than the regular toy train!
 Tickets in first class cost 1,100 rupees ($16) for adults and 650 rupees ($10) for children.
 Second class costs 800 rupees ($12) for adults and 500 rupees ($8) for children.
 A welcome kit, souvenir, and refreshments will be provided onboard.

 How to Make Reservations

-Reservations for travel on the toy train to Ooty can be made at Indian Railways computerized reservation counters, or on the Indian Railways website.
+Reservations for travel on the Nilgiri Mountain Railway can be made at Indian Railways computerized reservation counters, or on the Indian Railways website.
 It's advisable to book as far ahead as possible, particularly during peak summer season from April to June, Indian festival season (especially around Diwali vacation), and Christmas.
 The train fills up months in advance for these times.